 What is Sustainability?

-Sustainability means finding a balance among three sets of goals:
+Sustainability means taking proactive steps to protect Austin's quality of life now and for future generations.
+Sustainability is about finding a balance among three sets of goals:

 What We Do

-Brief and advise Department Directors, the City Manager, Boards & Commissions, the Mayor and City Council regarding sustainability aspects of City policies, programs, and initiatives.
+Brief and advise City of Austin department directors, the City Manager, Boards & Commissions, the Mayor, and City Council about sustainability aspects of City policies, programs, and initiatives.

-Oversee and coordinate activities with departments that accomplish operational objectives sustainably, including green purchasing, energy conservation, solid waste recycling, green building, resource and water conservation, greenhouse gas reduction, and environmental reporting metrics.
+Oversee and coordinate activities with departments that accomplish operational objectives sustainably, including green purchasing, energy conservation, recycling, green building, resource and water conservation, greenhouse gas reduction, and environmental reporting metrics.

-Manage the Climate Protection Program and related actions to reduce the City’s carbon footprint and be more resilient to the effects of climate change.
-This involves implementation of 28 building and Departmental Climate Protection Plans (which has resulted in a 58% reduction of greenhouse gas emissions since 2007).
+Manage the Climate Program and related actions to reduce the City’s carbon footprint and be more resilient to the effects of climate change.

 Offer educational outreach on conservation and sustainability initiatives to engage the community in making sustainability a priority – at home, at work, and all around town.
-The Office of Sustainability seeks ways to inspire Austinites to take personal action for a bright, green future for our community.
+We seek ways to inspire Austinites to take action for a bright green future for our community.

 Promote partnerships and work with community members, organizations, and other government agencies to establish sustainability programs and practices.